dworak/dworak/README.md

 👋 Hello GitHub community!
-I'm a devoted father of two amazing children, originally from the United States.
-Currently, my family and I call the picturesque country of Poland our home.

-💻 I specialize in iOS app development using SwiftUI and Swift, crafting intuitive and elegant applications.
+💻 I specialize in iOS, macOS app development using SwiftUI and Swift, crafting intuitive and elegant applications.
 Additionally, I am proficient in Angular for web development and Python for versatile scripting and backend tasks.
-Alongside my talented wife, we navigate the challenges and joys of parenthood while immersing ourselves in the diverse cultural landscape of Poland.
+Alongside my talented wife, we navigate the challenges and joys of parenthood.

 🏡 In addition to my roles as a parent and a developer, I'm an active member of the local community, seeking connections and fostering understanding across different backgrounds.
-Living in Poland has expanded our worldview and provided unique opportunities for cultural exploration.

 🌟 Each day brings new discoveries, challenges, and moments of joy, contributing to a meaningful and fulfilling life in this international setting.